webworkerme/innohub/README.md

 ### Social Share
 > Note: Social share can only be effectively implemented in the frontend

-> Disclaimer: The below code may work effectively or not depending on the stack (framework)
-> you use to code your frontend

 #### Frontend integration

 Copy and paste the code below wherever you'd like the buttons to appear, best practice will be to create a component for it.